department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/526ez-issue.md

 ---
 name: 526EZ Issue Report
 about: For reporting issues with the 526EZ application (Application for Disability Compensation and Related Compensation Benefits)
-title: '[ISSUE] <title>'
+title: '<Simple Title/Description> - <optional case number>'
 labels: 526ez-Defects
 assignees: ''
 ---

 # Instructions
 Please fill out the form below, providing as much detail as possible.
+If there is a Case Number please append it to the title.

 ## Issue Description
 <!-- A concise description of the issue. -->